We all understand this approach helps us avoid N+1 hits to the database, right?

 Works like a champ...

-Ok let's do it.
+OK, let's do it.

-i added new model below.
+I added a new model below.

 class Post(models.Model):